The Dawn of Rock Climbing in Albania

 How did rock climbing develop in Albania?

-Rock climbing in Albania developed significantly after the fall of the dictatorship in the 1990s.
+Rock climbing in Albania gained momentum after the fall of the dictatorship in the 1990s.

-The establishment of the first boulder field in Valbona Valley in 2021 marked a significant milestone in the country’s rock climbing development.
+The establishment of the first boulder field in Valbona Valley in 2021 marked a significant milestone, igniting interest and development in the sport across the country.

 What is the potential of rock climbing for sustainable tourism in Albania?